 4. Build Trust With Your Manager & Team

 Build a good relationship with your manager by being the “safe pair of hands.”
-That means you are the one that does not drop the ball on an important task or deliverable.
+That means you are the one who does not drop the ball on an important task or deliverable.
 If you communicate enough with your manager, you will understand the state of the business and also understand their goals.

 5. Organize Regular One-On-One Meetings With Your Boss

 If your boss has not already done it, ensure you have a regular one-on-one meeting to sync up on goals, targets, and progress.
 It is a valuable opportunity to get feedback on your performance and support for areas of difficulty.
-Regular valuable communication is the key.
+Regular, valuable communication is the key.
 Do not meet if you have nothing to say; meet for a purpose.

 6. Be Prepared For Meetings With Your Boss